Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization

 \subsection{Implementation Details}

-The proposed framework BA-TFD+ is implemented in PyTorch~\cite{paszkePyTorch2019} using 2 NVIDIA A100 80GB GPUs.
+The \newmodelabbr{} method is implemented in PyTorch~\cite{paszkePyTorch2019} and the model is trained using 2 NVIDIA A100 80GB GPUs.
 We resized the input videos to $96 \times 96$ to reduce the computational cost of the MViTv2-based visual backbone.
-Similarly, the temporal dimension $T$ is fixed to 512 for LAV-DF and 300 for ForgeryNet~\cite{heForgeryNet2021} and DFDC~\cite{dolhanskyDeepFake2020}.
-The latent space features $\mathbf{z}_a$ and $\mathbf{z}_v$ have the same shape $C_f \times T$ where the feature size $C_f = 256$ and $T \in \{512, 300\}$.
-For the boundary matching modules $\mathcal{F}_{\mathcal{B}_v}$ and $\mathcal{F}_{\mathcal{B}_a}$, we set the maximum segment duration $D$ to 40 for LAV-DF, 200 for ForgeryNet and 300 for DFDC.
-We followed the training process proposed in MViTv2~\cite{liMViTv22022}.
+The temporal dimension $T$ is fixed to 512 for \datasetabbr{} and 300 for ForgeryNet~\cite{heForgeryNet2021} and DFDC~\cite{dolhanskyDeepFake2020}.
+The latent features $\mathbf{z}_v$ and $\mathbf{z}_a$ have the same shape $C_f \times T$ where the feature size $C_f = 256$ and $T \in \{512, 300\}$.
+For the boundary matching modules $\mathcal{F}_{\mathcal{B}_v}$ and $\mathcal{F}_{\mathcal{B}_a}$, we set the maximum segment duration $D$ to 40 for \datasetabbr{}, 200 for ForgeryNet and 300 for DFDC.
+We followed the training protocol proposed in MViTv2~\cite{liMViTv22022}.
 Throughout our experiments, we empirically set $\lambda_c$ = $0.1$, $\lambda_f$ = $2$, $\lambda_b$ = $1$, $\lambda_{bm}$ = $1$ and $\delta$ = $0.99$.